 The Vitality of Ordinary Things

-has written more than 20 books of poetry including Collected Poems, Gorse Fires, The Stairwell and his most recent collection, Angel Hill.
-He was the professor of poetry for Ireland from 2007 to 2010 and is the winner of the Whitbread Poetry Prize, T.S.
-Eliot Prize, the Hawthornden Prize and the Griffen Prize.
-In 2015 he was honored with the freedom of the city of Belfast.
+Michael Longley has written more than 20 books of poetry including Collected Poems, Gorse Fires, The Stairwell and his most recent collection, The Candlelight Master.
+He was the professor of poetry for Ireland from 2007 to 2010 and is a winner of the T.S.
+Eliot Prize and the Hawthornden Prize.
+He was also the international winner of the 2015 Griffin Poetry Prize — and that same year was honored with the Freedom of the City of Belfast.

-Krista Tippett, host: To dwell on beauty and normalcy — to reassert the liveliness of ordinary things, precisely in the face of what is hardest and most broken in society.
-This has been Michael Longley’s gift to Northern Ireland as one of its foremost living poets.
-I had the pleasure of conversing with him before an adoring audience at the MAC theater in Belfast in 2016.
-Like his late friend Seamus Heaney, Michael Longley was known, in part, as a poet of what is called “The Troubles” — the bloody 30-year conflict between Protestants and Catholics, English and Irish.
-That ended with the Good Friday Agreement of 1998, signed 20 years ago this month.
-And to this day, Michael Longley is a gentle, winsome force for us all in the ongoing, never-finished work of social healing.
+Krista Tippett, host: To dwell on beauty and normalcy, to reassert the liveliness of ordinary things, precisely in the face of what is hardest and most broken in society — this has been Michael Longley’s gift to Northern Ireland as one of its foremost living poets.
+I had the pleasure of conversing with him before an adoring audience at the MAC Theatre in Belfast, in 2016.
+Like his late friend Seamus Heaney, Michael Longley was known in part as a poet of what is called “the Troubles” — the bloody, 30-year conflict between Protestants and Catholics, English and Irish.
+That ended with the Good Friday Agreement of 1998.
+And to this day, Michael Longley is a gentle, winsome force for us all, in the ongoing, never-finished work of social healing.

 [music: “Seven League Boots” by Zoe Keating]